lmc2179/lmc2179.github.io/drafts/poisson.md

+Idea: event counting is everywere. most funnels or production processes start with the arrival of raw material, then subsequent transformation into other stuff

+example: mulberries landing on my deck

 Demo of poisson-gamma distribution with "flat" prior.
 Note coverage is good with a single sample unless rate is near one